web-platform-tests/wpt/docs/css-metadata.md

-CSS tests have some particular requirements for metadata.
+CSS tests have some additional requirements for metadata.

 ### Specification Links